 Are you a young person aged 13-19 interested in composing, sound production and making your own music?

-Following on from the success of our first ever series of Masterclasses in 2020, this year we return for a brand new series of free, virtual New Music Labs - with a twist!
+Following on from the success of our first ever series of Masterclasses in 2020, this year we returned for a brand new series of free, virtual New Music Labs - with a twist!
 Each of these interactive lab sessions have been created with, and will be delivered by, young people.

 With their help, we've brought together some of the most exciting professional composers, music creators and producers to share their experiences and expertise with you.
 Curated to cover a wide range of approaches to composing, session topics include production and recording from home, classical composition, creating music for video content and YouTube, making music with Ableton Live and even how young people can collaborate to make a musical!